- Special Programs

 Darlington began in an historic farmhouse which sits on a William Penn land grant on old Baltimore Pike in Wawa, PA.
 With the vision and mission firmly set, Diana started small with 5 music teachers and 35 students.
 Because her training was in music, having completed degrees from Oberlin College and Boston University before returning to Delaware County, Darlington began with music soon adding the 3 other arts to complement and enhance the curriculum.

 In 2009, after 30 years, Diana Sophocles Hemmenway retired and turned the reins over to Angela Scully.
-In the spring of 2017, Eric Carter Thompson was appointed to the position of Executive Director.
+Susan Nicodemus Quinn served as Executive Director from 2011-2017.
+In the spring of 2017, Eric Carter-Thompson was appointed to the position of Executive Director.